Svendolin/All-about-Javascript/readme.md

 _**ITERATION: FOR-LOOP or FOREACH-LOOP with an arrow-function?**_

 - Up until now, we've been doing our iterating with for loops.
-These are great for one-off tasks.
+These are great for one-off tasks ("Schleifen")
 - BUT: Every array in JavaScript comes with the .forEach() method.
 This method lets us iterate over every element of the array directly:

 ```js